gabrield03/cs163/docs/project-doc.md

 		- Long-Short Term Memory (LSTM):
 			- LSTM networks are designed to handle time-series data by retaining information over time, making them effective for capturing long-term dependencies in weather and energy usage data.
 I will use LSTM to predict future energy consumption based on historical weather data.
 The model will initially produce monthly energy predictions, with the possibility of transitioning to daily forecasts if daily energy records become available or if the current data (daily weather records and monthly energy data) is proves to be sufficient in predicting daily energy consumption.

-		- Autoregressive Integrated Moving Average (ARIMA) and Error Trend and Seasonality (ETS):
+		- Autoregressive Integrated Moving Average (ARIMA):
 			- Seasonal ARIMA will be used to test time-series forecasting when dealing with smaller datasets or where simpler modeling is appropriate.
 ARIMA works by creating a linear equation that describes and forecasts the time-series data.
 It can provide some baseline predictions for energy consumption.